Steven Green DIP COUNS, Registered MBACP

 I work with addictions and substance misuse, having experience in two different recovery-based settings, and have a CPD certificate in Recovery Coaching.
 I also work with general anxiety, depression and low self-esteem, stress and family issues, among others.

 I am a qualified Person-Centred Counsellor and a registered member of the British Association of Counsellors and Psychotherapists (BACP).
 I fully adhere to the BACP Ethical Framework, the code of practice that helps to ensure clients receive the best standard of care possible, and I am committed to continually improving my skills.
-At present, I work with adults only.

 Areas of counselling I deal with